 Are you ready to move Nevada Forward?

 Another benefit?
-Funding from the Nevada Educator Preparation Institute & Collaborative (NV-EPIC) to support up to 75% of the cost of completing the A-ARL Master of Education program.
-The College of Education, along with various community partners, is also building a network of support committed to your success, and the Nevada Department of Education has committed funding to help expand the reach of UNLV’s A-ARL pathway to licensure.
+Funding from CCSD will support 100% of the cost of completing the A-ARL Master of Arts in Teaching program.
+The College of Education is also building a network of support committed to your success.

-Is UNLV’s Secondary AARL Pilot program right for you?
+Is UNLV’s Secondary AARL program right for you?

 If you answer YES to ALL of these questions, this program may be a good fit.